rfwlab/rfw/docs/articles/api/index.md

 Core runtime behaviour is provided by packages such as [core](core), [dom](dom), [events](events) and [state](state).
-They implement the rendering loop, DOM bindings and reactive primitives that form the foundation of every RFW application.
+They implement the rendering loop, DOM bindings and reactive primitives that form the foundation of every rfw application.

 Application level utilities build on top of this foundation.
 The [router](router) package offers client‑side navigation, while [http](http), [assets](assets), [js](js) and [markdown](markdown) simplify communication with servers, JavaScript interop and markdown rendering.

-RFW is designed to run in multiple environments.
+rfw is designed to run in multiple environments.
 The [host](host) and [hostclient](hostclient) packages integrate the runtime with external systems, and [plugins](plugins) lets developers extend the framework with custom features.
 The [docs plugin](docs-plugin) powers this site